tusharbhardwaj26/VittiASX/README.md

    ```
 4. Open your web browser (like Chrome or Safari) and go to: `http://localhost:3000`

 *That's it!
-The dashboard will appear and automatically refresh every 5 minutes to fetch the latest AI-summarized news.*
+The dashboard will appear and automatically refresh every 5 minutes to fetch the latest AI-summarized news.
+Note: The automated data pipeline runs in the background every 15 minutes during the market morning (8:00 AM - 11:45 AM AEST) to fetch fresh announcements.*

 ---